Information about Airport Charges Regulations 2011

 The Regulations also contain provisions about airlines providing information to airports, the basis for airports providing differentiated services and discrimination.

 We can investigate complaints that an airport has not complied with the Regulations.

 The full text of the Regulations is available on-line as follows: Airport Charges Regulations 2011

-We are currently consulting on how we will interpret, monitor and enforce the obligations on airports and users in the Regulations.
-Links to our consultation document and draft guidance are below.
-Responses to the consultation should be sent to firstname.lastname@example.org no later than 30 June 2015.
+We have issued guidance on how we will interpret, monitor and enforce the obligations on airports and users in the Regulations.
+Links to our guidance and the consultation we held on it are below.

 The Regulations apply to airports with more than 5 million passengers in the year two years prior to the current year.
 Airports with more than 5 million passengers in 2013 are, therefore, covered by the Regulations in 2015, whilst airports with more than 5 million passengers in 2014 will be covered by the Regulations in 2016.
 A list of these airports is below.